Better Sword-Singers - my greater jihad against the worldly love of games

 Panther Love

 I'm a little annoyed by all the discourse around how much ESVI is going to flatten all the weird cool parts of Redguard lore.
 Not that they won't, ofc, but because people don't realize that this has already happened; earlier representations of Redguards were considerably less beholden to the faux-Sahelian vibe (if even that, they often wind up somewhere around Hollywood Arab) that defines them today.
 More important by far were Afro-American - in the broad sense - and Japanese influences.
-This is true as late as Oblivion: Skyrim begun the shift and ESO cemented it.
+This is true as late as Oblivion; Skyrim begun the shift and ESO cemented it.
 It is what it is.
 I was twelve when Skyrim came out, so that's what defined Redguards for me, and I still really like latter-day Raga culture despite myself.
-It was so fucking cool to see awesome Black Muslim-coded warriors in my favorite game as a Black Muslim kid.
+It was so fucking cool to see Black Muslim-coded warriors in my favorite game as a Black Muslim kid.
 Idk, I guess I've just stopped caring about what Bethesda does with them.
-The Redguards in my head are already so divergent that I grow less and less invested in what the company decides to do - Abd al-Qadir al-Jilani would say this is the first of the heart's waystations.
+The Redguards in my head are already so divergent that I'm not v invested in where the company decides to take.
+Abd al-Qadir al-Jilani might say this is the first of the heart's waystations.

 A New Vision for Singers

-The existing writing on Singers is one place where the incongruity between the more diverse nature of older lore and Redguards now creates problems - as folks elsewhere have pointed out, earlier stuff on the ansei and Yoku history in general is super Japanese-inspired.
+The existing writing on Singers is one place where the incongruity between the more diverse nature of older lore and the flatter modern Redguards creates problems.
+As folks elsewhere have pointed out, earlier stuff on the ansei and Yoku history in general is super Japanese-inspired.
 The whole period before the Singers' War is fantasy Sengoku Jidai.
 Mansel Sesnit is Oda Nobunaga.
 Randic Torn is the commoner successor Hideyoshi, calling a sword hunt and everything.
 Franar Hunding is pretty transparently Musashi right down to small details of biography, the dueling legends, and writing a legally distinct "Book of Circles."
 His Forging Maxims are a distillation of Edo swordsmithing practice.
 Even the word sword-saint is just a translation of kensai.
 The obvious answer is to keep the conflict, but all this does feel a little lazy + connects v. weirdly to the new direction in Yoku history that ESO presents.

 In my headcanon, the ansei of Yokuda and sword-singing's traditional canon are based off period histories, maghazi literature, and later Sufi hagiographies centered around the proto-Sufi warrior-scholar-renunciants of the second and third Hijri centuries, as well as their own surviving works.
 These "scholars and saints of the frontier" - men like Abdallah ibn al-Mubarak, Ibn Wasi, Abd al-Rahman al-Awza'i, Ibrahim bin Adham, Shaqiq al-Balkhi, etc - lived during the early formative period of Islamic history, a time in which the schools of law, the field of hadith sciences, and conceptions of Islamic piety were still developing.
 They had broad, if often forgotten (al-Awza'i was the founder of a whole now-extinct school of law!), effects on the intellectual frameworks that came to define nascent Sunni thought/identity.